 - Tor + VPN what to expect?

-The first thing to understand is Tor and VPN totally different networks.
+The first thing to understand is that Tor and VPN are different networks.

 Where Tor provides anonymity through;